I'm an aspiring DevOps engineer with 10 years of programming experience.

 From full stack web development, desktop applications, tooling, and scripting, I am fully capable of undertaking most tasks assigned to me.

-Another highlight of my multifaceated skillset includes being a certified Cisco Network Associate.
+Another highlight of my multifaceated skillset includes being a certified AWS SysOps Associate (not yet, but future proofing my text!).

 I have experience architecting, maintaining, and evolving Postgresql databases - with and without an ORM.

 I have experience with setting up Github Actions and Drone IO with a pipeline to automatically deploy new builds.
 I use Terraform and Ansible to maintain all of my infrastructure whilst using Grafana to help me monitor the health, performance, and other statistics of my projects.

 I have experience with using Digital Ocean and Amazon Web Services as cloud platforms for my various projects.